Federal government of Ethiopia: Corruption

 A significant issue is the lack of comprehensive ethics training for public officials.
 While some institutions provide ethics education, there is a need for standardized and continuous training programs focused on integrity, transparency, and accountability.
 Without such efforts, ethical lapses may persist, further weakening institutional trust.

 Corruption is particularly problematic in public procurement.
 Irregular payments, favoritism, and non-transparent bidding processes undermine accountability.
 Contracts are often awarded without due diligence, allowing corruption to flourish.
 Stricter enforcement of anti-corruption laws and increased transparency in public administration are necessary to address these issues.

 Although the judiciary is constitutionally independent, political influence weakens its impartiality.
 Interference in judicial appointments diminishes public confidence in the judiciary’s ability to fairly adjudicate corruption cases.
 Similarly, the Freedom of Mass Media and Access to Information Proclamation, intended to promote transparency, suffers from weak enforcement.
 Delayed or incomplete public information releases hinder accountability efforts, highlighting the need for stronger implementation of transparency laws.

 Decentralization in Ethiopia, intended to promote local autonomy, has sometimes resulted in inconsistent ethical standards across regions.
 Some local governments struggle with oversight and accountability, enabling corruption and favoritism at the regional level.
 Strengthening governance mechanisms and standardising ethical policies across administrative levels are crucial for improving national integrity.

 Federal Ethics and Anti-Corruption Commission

-The Federal Ethics and Anti-Corruption Commission was created in 2001 as part of a program to reduce corruption within the Ethiopian government.
+The Federal Ethics and Anti-Corruption Commission was created in 2001 as part of a program to reduce corruption within the federal government.

 Ethiopia has established several institutions to promote ethics, prevent corruption, and enforce accountability.
 The Federal Ethics and Anti-Corruption Commission (FEACC), created in 2001, is the primary body responsible for addressing corruption.
 Its mandate includes overseeing asset disclosures by public officials, conducting public education campaigns, and investigating misconduct in the public sector.
 Despite its critical role, the FEACC faces significant challenges, including limited independence, resource constraints, and political interference.

 There is also the Proclamation to Provide for the Protection of Witnesses and Whistleblowers of Criminal offences (Proclamation 699/2010).
 This law establishes a framework for safeguarding individuals who report criminal activities.